msmxu23/DH150-Assignment05/README.md

 - Personality: Extroverted, Social Butterfly, Optimistic
 ### Motivations and Needs
 - Wants to go to all the music concerts and festivals she can
-- Likes to know updates and share with friends
+- Likes to know updates on anything related to music and share with friends
 ### Pain Points and Challenges
 - Has been to many events and want to find more
 - Want to find more and new music she likes